morulus/decompose/STANDART-1.md

 ## 1.1.6.
 An array will extends stack

-If you pass an array to the `concatenate` function, each of its keys will add a new value to the stack
+If you pass an array to the `composite` function, each of its keys will add a new value to the stack

 ## 1.1.6.2 Any functions stored in passed array will be executed in a series for getting value